Pixel art: Definition

 Approximations of continuous color gradients are possible in pixel art despite the focus on the visibility of individual pixels.

-Pixel art is commonly differentiated from other digital imagery when the pixels used play an important individual role in the composition of the artwork, usually requiring deliberate control over the placement of each individual pixel.
+Pixel art is commonly differentiated from other digital imagery when the appearance of individual pixels plays an important role in the composition of the artwork, usually requiring deliberate control over the placement of each individual pixel.
 When purposefully editing in this way, changing the position of a few pixels can have a large effect on the image.

 A common characteristic in pixel art is the low overall color count in the image.
 Pixel art as a medium mimics a lot of traits found in older video game graphics, rendered by machines capable of only outputting a limited number of colors at once.

 As images get higher in resolution, pixels get harder to distinguish from each other, and the importance of their careful placement is diminished.
 The exact point at which this occurs and the conditions change to where a piece cannot be reasonably called "pixel art" is subjective.